Para-abelian varieties and Albanese maps: Pic and Pic-tau for families

 If $S $ is the spectrum of a field $k$, the component of the origin $\Pic_{X/k}^0$ is quasicompact, and the resulting quotient $\NS_{X/k}$ is a local system of finitely generated abelian groups, called the \emph{N\'eron--Severi group scheme}.
 Likewise, the preimage $\Pic_{X/k}^\tau$ of the torsion part in $\NS_{X/k}$ is quasicompact.
 According to \cite{SGA 6}, Expos\'e XIII, Theorem 4.6 the geometric points on $\Pic^\tau_{X/k}$ correspond to invertible sheaves that are numerically trivial, in other words the \emph{intersection number} $(\shL\cdot C)=\chi(\shL)-\chi(\O_C) $ vanishes for every curve $C\subset X$.
 Note that the argument depends on Chow's Lemma, which holds in our context (\cite{Knutson 1971}, Theorem 3.1 or \cite{Rydh 2015}, Theorem 8.8), and the proof immediately carries over from schemes to algebraic spaces.

 \emph{For a general base $S$, we now define $\Pic^\tau(X\otimes R)$ as the subgroup of the Picard group comprising all invertible sheaves that are fiberwise numerically trivial}.
 Clearly, this is functorial in $R$.
-We need the following result, which is already implicit in Artin's paper \cite{Artin 1969}:
+We need the following result, which is already implicit in Artin's paper \cite{Artin 1969}, and was formulated by Brochard in the realm of stacks (\cite{Brochard 2012}, Theorem 3.3.3):

 \begin{theorem} \mylabel{pic tau} The sheafification of $R\mapsto \Pic^\tau(X\otimes R)$ is representable by an algebraic space $\Pic^\tau_{X/S}$ whose structure morphism is of finite presentation (hence quasiseparated) and locally separated.
 Moreover, the inclusion into $\Pic_{X/S}$ is an open embedding. \end{theorem}